2016 Capital Project

 Broadalbin-Perth is in the midst of a $39.7 million capital project that addresses urgent infrastructure needs, modernize classrooms, and improve safety and security.
 The project was approved by voters on May 17, 2016.

 The district began preparations for Phase 1 of the project in April 2017.
 Phase 1 work.
 Phase 1 construction was substantially completed by spring 2018.
-(Click the thumbnails, right, to view full-sized maps of the Phase 1 site work at both campuses.)
+Phase 2 of the project was completed in fall 2018.

-Renovated and reorganized school buildings are scheduled to open for the start of the 2020-21 school year, and the entire project should be completed by the end of that school year.
+The district expects to break ground on Phase 3 of the project in spring 2020.
+Renovated and reorganized school buildings are scheduled to open for the start of the 2021-22 school year, and the entire project should be completed by the end of that school year.

 Throughout the construction period, the district will post regular updates to this page.